-4. The Claimants allege that Respondent failed to provide even a rudimentary level of protection or legal security to them as Mexican investors in the Houston, Texas-based Stanford Financial group of companies, which directly led Claimants to lose their investments as the victims of a massive United States based Ponzi scheme.
+4. Claimants allege that Respondent failed to provide even a rudimentary level of protection or legal security to them as Dominican, Guatemalan or Costa Rican investors in the Houston, Texas-based Stanford Financial group of companies, which directly led Claimants to lose their investments as the victims of a massive United States based Ponzi scheme.
 The decision taken by U.S. regulatory officials to "do nothing" after identifying the fraudulent nature of the Stanford enterprise violated the legitimate expectations of these investors and discriminated against them on the basis of their foreign nationality.